catinsurance/IsaacBlueprints/docs/tutorials/general/making_rooms.md

 Additionally, **avoid situations where the player takes damage and has no means of avoiding it.** This can happen for many reasons, such as the way the tiles are laid out, or the placement of the enemies.
 Consider playtesting your room with low speed or low knockback item combinations to ensure that it remains fair during most runs. **As a general rule of thumb, if *YOU* cannot clear the room without taking damage, then the room is too hard.**

 ### Use entities appropriate for the stage
 Make sure that the entity you're placing actually appears on the stage you're using it in.
+Some enemies appear very rarely and should either never be used, or only on special occasion when it makes sense.

 Basement Renovator includes some enemies that only appear in one or two rooms on a stage in that stage's category in the Entity Palette, so it may become useful to double-check how many rooms an enemy is included in on a stage in vanilla before using it.

 This can be done by selecting the entity in the Entity Palette, then sorting by that entity in the room list by clicking its icon next to the search bar.

 <p align="center">
   <img src="../../assets/basement_renovator/enemy_sort.png" alt="Sorting Nightcrawlers in Cellar to show they're only in 3 rooms" />
   <br>
-  <i>There are only 3 rooms in Cellar in vanilla that contain a Nightcrawler.
-Because of this, this enemy shouldn't be used, even though it's listed under "Cellar" in the Entity Palette.</i>
+  <i>There are only 3 rooms in Cellar in vanilla that contain a Nightcrawler, so consider its rarity before using it in a room.</i>
 </p>